Man confirmed dead in drowning

 Get the latest news on national politics.

+A program in Jonesboro that helps post-incarceration and drug rehab women celebrated a milestone Sunday with its first anniversary.

+A program in Jonesboro that helps post-incarceration and drug rehab women celebrated a milestone Sunday with its first anniversary.

-Craighead County Emergency crews are responding to a possible drowning in Lake City.
+A Greene County man died in a drowning Sunday night in Lake City.

-Craighead County Emergency crews are responding to a possible drowning in Lake City.
+A Greene County man died in a drowning Sunday night in Lake City.

 Craighead County emergency crews responded to a deadly crash on Highway 18 near Needham Road in Jonesboro.